zrcni/kubernetes-sidecar-example/README.md

 [http://sidecar.samulir.site](http://sidecar.samulir.site)

-Replace \<PROJECT-ID\> with Google Cloud project id in deployment.yaml
+Replace \<PROJECT-ID-HERE\> with Google Cloud project ID in deployment.yaml

 The docker-compose is only for local development.